 Events API

-The Events API allows you to ingest JSON events at frequency.
+The Events API allows you to ingest JSON events with a simple HTTP POST request.
+Read more about the Events API.

 All endpoints require authentication using an Auth Token with DATASOURCE:APPEND or DATASOURCE:CREATE scope.